 In 1927 the town profited from the oil boom, becoming a major shipping point for area livestock, gas, and oil.
-And, in the very same year, the Mother Road arrived in McLean, further insuring the town’s growth for the next several decades.
-During the Golden Age of Route 66, McLean boasted 16 service stations, six motels and numerous cafes.
-Oklahoma based Phillips Petroleum Company built its first Texas service station in McLean in 1927.
-By 1940 McLean had six churches, a newspaper, fifty-nine businesses, and a population of more than 1,500.
+And, in the very same year, the Mother Road arrived in McLean, further ensuring the town’s growth for the next several decades.
+During the Golden Age of Route 66, McLean boasted 16 service stations, six motels, and numerous cafes.
+Oklahoma based Phillips Petroleum Company built one of their first Texas service stations in McLean in 1929, the first being in Turkey, Texas in 1928.
+By 1940 McLean had six churches, a newspaper, 59 businesses, and a population of more than 1,500.

 However, McLean’s very lack of growth is no doubt why the town today can be experienced as a nostalgic step back in time.
 Watch for great murals on the buildings as you pass through town!